nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/5lLgPaU.png)

 Only on breaks can I visit these websites.
 I also get 20 minutes of optional break time every 3 hours.
-And I can start 5 min breaks during my Focus sessions with a macro.
+And I can start 5 min breaks during my Focus sessions with a [macro](../macOS/apps/keyboard-maestro/km-macros.md).

-The things I work on are events I have set in [Fantastical](../macOS/apps/fantastical.md).
+The things I work on are defined by events I have set in [Fantastical](../macOS/apps/fantastical.md).
 The events can be meetings or projects I have set.
 Some common events include:

 - 2Do (☑️) - I open [2Do](../macOS/apps/2do.md) and work through the most prioritized tasks for `Today` or `Starred`.
 - Code (💻) - I work through 2Do tasks with `pr` tag or build an idea from [Trello](https://trello.com/b/alB1ryRP).